The Ascend West and Central Africa programme, which launched in 2019, closed on 31 August 2021.

-Every person has a part to play in eliminating these diseases.
-Together we can enhance the health, quality of life and future wellbeing of people affected by these painful, poverty-trapping conditions.
+Every person has a part to play in eliminating these diseases, and to make certain we don’t let them become ‘neglected’ once again.
+Together we can enhance the health, quality of life and future wellbeing of people affected by these conditions.
+Now it’s time to #PlayYourPart.